scs/substrate-api-client/tutorials/api-client-tutorial/substrate-api-client-tutorial.md

 println!("[+] Cute decoded Kitty: {:?}\n", kitty);
 ```

+In order to use the `Decode::decode` function we need to add the `Parity`'s `Codec` crate as a dependency.
+This is a basic rust thing, and shall be left as an exercise to the reader.

 This concludes this little tutorial.
-We went through important features, namely creating extrinsics for custom runtime modules, reading storage values and decoding custom storage values.
+We went through important features of the `substrate-api-client`, namely creating extrinsics for custom runtime modules, reading storage values and decoding custom storage values.
 However, there are more features to our substrate api client such as predefined extrinsics for the `srml-contract` module, examples on how to listen to runtime `events` and more.
 The full code for this tutorial is found in the tutorials folder of the [substrate-api-client](https://github.com/scs/substrate-api-client).